Server-side Rendering, aka SSR, can be enabled in Astro. When you enable SSR you can:

 Hybrid RenderingSection titled Hybrid Rendering

-.js) can opt-in to prerendering.
-These files will be statically rendered at build-time, similar to the default static
+output: server.
+These files will be statically rendered at build-time, similar to the default

 export const prerender = true: